-The 2015-17 UNDP Procurement Strategy represents a commitment by the organization to realize the benefits sustainable procurement offers.
-As part of the strategy, UNDP procurement will focus on:
+The 2015-17 UNDP Procurement Strategy, which is developed in response to the 2014-17 UNDP Strategic Plan, represents a commitment by the organization to achieve the benefits Sustainable Procurement offers.
+As part of the strategy UNDP Procurement will focus on:

-- Developing monitoring mechanisms and assessments to promote vendor compliance in the UNDP supply chain;
+- Develop monitoring mechanisms and assessments to promote vendor compliance in the UNDP Supply Chain

-- Stimulating innovation through crowd-sourcing, functional specifications and piloting other innovative technologies;
+- Stimulating innovation via e.g. Crowd-sourcing, functional specifications and piloting innovative technologies

-- Better Integration of procurement at the project design stage;
+- Better Integration of procurement at the project design stages.

-- Promoting and utilizing public-private partnerships with companies that focus on innovation and sustainability; and
+- Promoting and utilizing public-private partnership with companies in the areas of innovation and sustainability

-- Enhancing the already high transparency standards in UNDP’s procurement activities.
+- Enhance the already high transparency standards in UNDP’s Procurement